Administration

 PR/Marketing/Design

-After six years at Saint Petersburg State University (Graphic design), Anastasia got a Fulbright scholarship and moved to Raleigh, NC for 2 years to have her Master’s degree in Graphic design at NCSU.
+Anastasia joined the Nantucket Atheneum team in May 2022 as a PR/Marketing Manager.
+She has a background in Graphic and UX (user-experience) and a passion for social media strategies.
+Being a mom of two boys, both born on Nantucket, she learned to multitask like a pro.
+After six years at Saint Petersburg State University (Graphic design), Anastasia got a Fulbright scholarship and moved to Raleigh, NC for two years to get her Master’s degree in Graphic design at NCSU.
 She has experience in brand design, print and presentation design, managing social media, user-experience design, prototyping and designing websites, and creating animation design.
+Anastasia says, “I take part in all stages of the design process and I love it.”

 Miguel Morocoima